Other Paratroopers: Airborne!

 - Lifesaving Misfortune: Just as Travers, Setzer, and Wirth manage to rendezvous and make an exit from the basement of the Flak Tower, they are ambushed by some of the remaining German garrison holed up there.
 This results in the aforementioned Involuntary Group Split, where Travers is forced into fighting his way out.
 When he finally catches up to his squadmates near the base of the tower, he finds Wirth dead and Setzer dying from his wounds (along with the corpses of several German paratroopers), as they were ambushed just outside the manhole they made their escape from.

 - Made of Iron: The Nazi Storm Elites.
-Although in videogame dynamics they enjoy more or less the same size-toughness proportion than a tank, their appearance is simply that of uniformed men in gas masks, nothing which could explain their ability to shrug off all kinds of no-vital part damage.
+Although in videogame dynamics they enjoy more or less the same size-toughness proportion as a tank, their appearance is simply that of uniformed men in gas masks, nothing which could explain their ability to shrug off all kinds of no-vital part damage.
 However, it's heavily implied that they're wearing bullet-resistant flak jackets under their coats, thus explaining to some degree their durability against most small arms.

 - No Swastikas: Instead, all German symbols on flags or loading screens are either Balkenkreuz or German eagles.